frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 And in the face of those dramatic gestures on the part of the apostles, Our Lord made another very dramatic gesture.
 He embraces a child to show His disciples who really is the greatest in the kingdom of heaven.

-What can a little child possibly teach us about greatness?
+"What can a little child possibly teach us about greatness?
 Children in the ancient world had no rights, no position, no privileges of their own.
-Socially, they were at the bottom of the rung, at the service of their parents, much like the household staff or domestic servants.
+Socially, they were at the bottom of the rung, at the service of their parents, much like the household staff or domestic servants" (Don Schwager*, The Gospel of Luke*).

 Our Lord's lesson that He's teaching the apostles is a pretty strong lesson.

 There can be no share in God's glory without the cross.
-All the challenges that we can have in the 21st century, things that can happen to us that we never imagined might happen to us---unemployment, financial difficulties, health problems, weight of work on our shoulders, abandoned by loved ones.
-These all may be characteristics of the saints of the 21st century.
+All the challenges that we can have in the 21st century, things that can happen to us that we never imagined might happen to us---unemployment, financial difficulties, health problems, weight of work on our shoulders, abandoned by loved ones---these all may be characteristics of the saints of the 21st century.

-In all those difficult situations that Our Lord may permit in our life, He wants us to learn to give Him glory in those moments.
-To say, "Here I am, because you have called me" (1 Sam.
+In all those difficult situations that Our Lord may permit in our life, He wants us to learn to give Him glory in those moments; to say, "Here I am, because you have called me" (1 Sam.
 3:5).

-That gesture of Our Lord's elevating a little child in the presence of His disciples is very significant.
-The one who is humble and lowly of heart, who instead of asserting their rights, willingly empty themselves of pride and self-seeking glory by taking the lowly position of a servant or of a child---that's the person that Christ admires.
+"That gesture of Our Lord's elevating a little child in the presence of His disciples is very significant. ...
+The one who is humble and lowly of heart, who, instead of asserting their rights, willingly empty themselves of pride and self-seeking glory by taking the lowly position of a servant or of a child" (Schwager, *ibid*.)---that's the person that Christ admires.

 Jesus Himself is our model.
-"Though he was by nature God, he did not consider being equal to God a thing to be clung to, but emptied himself, taking the nature of a slave, and being made like unto men and appearing in the form of man, he humbled himself, becoming obedient unto death, even unto death on the cross" (Phil.
+"Though he was by nature God, he did not consider being equal to God a thing to be clung to, but emptied himself, taking the nature of a slave and being made like unto men and appearing in the form of man, he humbled himself, becoming obedient unto death, even unto death on the cross" (Phil.
 2:6--8).

 Our Lord emptied Himself in order to give God all the glory.
 Often, He passed unnoticed.
 He shunned praise, disappeared from the people who wanted to make Him King, lowered Himself to take on our lowly nature, that He might raise us up and clothe us with His divine nature.
 "God opposes the proud but gives his grace to the humble" (James 4:6).

-If we want to be filled with God's life and power, we need to empty ourselves of everything that stands in the way, of pride, of self-seeking glory, of vanity.
-God wants empty vessels so that He can fill them with His own glory, with His power, and with His love.
+"If we want to be filled with God's life and power, we need to empty ourselves of everything that stands in the way, of pride, of self-seeking glory, of vanity" (*cf*.
+Schwager, *idem*.).

+God wants empty vessels so that He can fill them with His own glory, with His power, and with His love (*cf*.
+2 Cor.
+4:7).

-In *The Way*, St. Josemaría says, *Deo omni gloria*.
+In *The Way*, St. Josemaría says, "*Deo omni gloria*.
 All the glory to God.
 It is an emphatic confession of our nothingness.
 He, Jesus, is everything.
-We without him, are worth nothing: nothing.
+We, without him, are worth nothing: nothing.
 Our vainglory would be just that, vain glory; it would be a sacrilegious robbery.
 There should be no room for that 'I' anywhere" (J. Escrivá, *The Way*, Point 780).

 We're told in Scripture that we "cannot serve two masters" (Matt.
 6:24).
-You have to try to be giving glory to God in all that we do.
+We have to try to be giving glory to God in all that we do.
 Even in our prayer, we could be doing it for the wrong reasons, as we see in the parable of the Pharisee and the publican (Luke 18:9-14).

 The Pharisee was giving glory to himself.
-We can be praying for the wrong reasons, to get it done, so that we can feel good, so that we can tell other people that we've done it.
+We can be praying for the wrong reasons: to get it done, so that we can feel good, so that we can tell other people that we've done it.
 We can forget that God is waiting for us in each moment.

 St. Josemaría had a short prayer that he used to use, which said, "Separate from me anything that separates me from you."